te past tense Haitian creole

 Explanation

-If you are just starting to learn Haitian Creole, we encourage you to always use te when speaking the past tense.
+If you’re just beginning to learn Haitian Creole, it’s helpful to consistently use “te” when discussing past events.

 Important rules when using 'te'